remirobert/SpeedBox/README.md

 [<img align="left" src="logo.png" hspace="20">](#logo) **SpeedBox** is a **Node.js** server.

-It allows you to download and upload files.
+It allows you to download and upload files.<br/>
 The servers are clustering, and managed by a load-balancer.